 Where are the best places to live in Ottawa?
 Not sure which part of the city is the best neighbourhood?
-We've studied the numbers from the latest census data and put together a top 10 list of the best neighbourhoods in Ottawa.
+We've studied the numbers from the latest census data and put together a top 10 list of the nicest neighbourhoods in Ottawa.
 We also include our picks for the best family neighbourhoods in Ottawa.

 Brought to you by Kanata Real Estate Sales Representatives, David and Marie Haynes.